KaranAnand87/-sql-challenge/README.md

 ## Data Modelling
-We inspected the CSVs and sketched out an ERD of the tables.
-We using Quick Database Diagrams.
+I inspected the CSVs and sketched out an ERD of the tables, using Quick Database Diagrams.

 ![Module 9_employees_ERD](https://user-images.githubusercontent.com/120350694/221731212-ef6cbb7f-6498-4beb-b707-9c8f6230a13f.png)